1.5 years full-time or part-time equivalent

 Minimum admission criteria

-Completion of IMT Ghaziabad Postgraduate Program in Management, and one of the below criteria:
+Completion of postgraduate international articulation pathway program in Management approved by Deakin University^, and one of the below criteria:

 - Bachelor’s degree in any discipline and three years relevant workexperience; or